Tatiana Silva

-Tatiana Silva Braga Tavares (born 5 February 1985) is a Belgian model who was crowned Miss Belgium in 2005.
-She entered the pageant as Miss Brussels and represented Belgium at the Miss World contest in December 2005.
+Tatiana Silva Braga Tavares (born 5 February 1985) is a Belgian TV host, model and beauty pageant titleholder who was crowned Miss Belgium 2005.
+She entered the pageant as Miss Brussels and represented Belgium at the Miss World 2005 and later at Miss Universe 2006.

 Early life in Belgium

 Tatiana Silva was born in the Brussels suburb of Uccle (Ukkel) to Cape Verdean parents.
 She was studying to become a PA or personal assistant and working as a shop assistant at the time of the contest.

 Fluent in French, Dutch, English, Portuguese and Cape Verdean Creole, she enjoys reading, dancing and traveling.
 She succeeded Miss Belgium 2004 Ellen Petri.

 Miss Belgium

 In 2005, Tatiana Silva won Miss Belgium.
 She succeeded 2004 winner Ellen Petri.
 Her win made headlines around the world as being the first black Miss Belgium.
 She continued on to represent her country Belgium in the Miss World contest that year.
 A second Miss Belgium of African descent later won in 2012 Laura Beyne.